-The Company evaluated events subsequent to March 31, 2016 through June 17, 2016, the date on which the financial statement was available to be issued.
-In addition, the Company evaluated events subsequent to June 30, 2016 through August 30, 2016, the date on which the financial statement was available to be issued.
+The Company evaluated subsequent events through June 17, 2016, the date on which the financial statement was available to be issued.

 APPENDIX A: PRIOR PERFORMANCE TABLES

 The following prior performance tables provide information relating to certain real estate investment programs sponsored by our sponsor, The Blackstone Group L.P., and its affiliates, collectively referred to herein as the prior programs.
 These prior programs focus on investing in real estate.
 Each individual prior real estate program has its own specific investment objectives; however, the general investment objectives common to all the prior programs include providing investors with investment returns from income-producing real estate and real estate-related debt.
 We have presented all prior programs that have investment objectives similar to ours and certain other recent programs that do not have investment objectives similar to ours, as required by applicable SEC guidance.